Bringing Magazine Content to Life

 The rapid change of communications offers opportunities and threats to the future of alumni magazines.
 The most effective magazines inform, entertain and engage readers of all audiences.
-Hard-copy magazines ideally offer a range of content and cover a wide scope of topics, such as sports, art, medicine and politics.
 All supporters, not just alumni, should have the option to subscribe to the print publication.
-These magazines serve as an alternative marketing piece to emails, social media posts and letters from universities and alumni associations.
 This Alumni Monitor report reviews nine hard-copy magazines with an emphasis on design and availability, content, promotions and advertisements.

 Social media has grown from an afterthought to a key component in alumni outreach, allowing schools to reach out and stay in touch with their graduates.
 Facebook offers a flexible outlet for alumni outreach and development offices to reach their university communities.
 This white paper examines the best practices in Facebook-based alumni outreach.

 Social Media Matters: Offer an Ambassador Program Colleges and universities are creating reward programs by offering supporters an incentivized social media ambassador program to promote official Giving Day content.
 The most effective social media ambassador programs reward participants for their online participation with an entry to win school apparel and merchandise.
 Social media ambassador programs are critical to spark alumni participation in Giving Day and campaigns.Fundraising Updates Are Simply Not Enough: Incorporate a Webcast It is imperative that schools use social media to provide fundraising and donor updates to supporters about their Giving Days.
 Without having to wait for fundraising updates, donors can quickly learn about the event’s progress in the broadcast.
 This brief looks at critical Giving Day strategies and features.